USS Cepheus (AKA-18): Pacific, 1945–1946

 Arriving 10 January 1945, she joined in training exercises until 26 February, when she put to sea combat loaded for the Okinawa assault.
 Cepheus arrived in the transport area off Okinawa on 1 April 1945, and since her cargo was destined for use after the initial assault, sent her boats for use in unloading three other transports.
 She retired seaward for the night, and came under enemy air attack while returning to the island next morning.
 During that raid, she fired upon seven Japanese aircraft, and aided in downing three.
 She remained off the island, unloading and aiding other ships to unload, firing on enemy aircraft, until 16 April, when she cleared for replenishment at Saipan.
 Through May and June, she made a voyage from the Marianas to New Zealand to load cargo, and on 12 July, returned to Ulithi to join an Okinawa-bound convoy.
 At Hagushi anchorage, she underwent several air attacks, then moved to Kerama Retto to unload.
 She returned to New Caledonia and the New Hebrides to load construction equipment, which she carried to the Philippines, arriving at Lingayen 16 September.
 Four days later, she put to sea for the first of two voyages from the Philippines to Japan with occupation supplies, and on 28 October, she cleared for Portland, Oregon, from Hiro Wan.
-One more voyage was made from the west coast to the Far East, during which Cepheus carried cargo to Tientsin, China, before 15 February 1946, when the cargo transport left San Francisco astern, bound for New York City.
+One more voyage was made from the west coast to the Far East, during which Cepheus carried cargo to Tianjin, China, before 15 February 1946, when the cargo transport left San Francisco astern, bound for New York City.
 Here she was decommissioned 22 May 1946, and returned to the Maritime Commission.
 MARAD records show she was given back to the Navy on 21 November 1946 and a "reconversion" contract was awarded to Maryland Drydock Company on 2 May 1947.